the-invisible-man/py-db/README.md

 ## Benchmark

 By default the database has a maximum node size of 1000, the larger the node size, the shorter the startup time but the longer the search time.
-With a 1000 max document size the startup will be around 9 seconds and the search will take around 1 second.
+With a 1000 max document size the startup will be around 6-9 seconds on a modern CPU and the search will take around 1 second.

 ## Indexing